 Abstract

 This proposal is in alignment with the USNB comments related to this area, but expands on it by proposing starting numbers for Max Bitrate and Max CPB Size for the two tiers.
-It also proposes names for each tier: 1) Consumer (C), and High (H) for consideration..
+It also proposes names for each tier: 1) Consumer (C), and High (H) for consideration.

-This proposal suggests that the current one-table (e.g. “single-tier”) level structure for HEVC be modified to a two-tier level structure for level four and higher, and that both tiers remain consistent for levels lower than level four.
+This proposal suggests that the current one-table (e.g. “single-tier”) level structure for HEVC be modified to a two-tier level structure for levels four and higher, and that both tiers remain consistent for levels lower than level four.
 This contribution expands on earlier proposals JCT-VC I0455, JCT-VC I0472, and JCT-VC I0475 from the 9th meeting in Geneva.
 The first tier is a low bit rate tier labeled “Consumer” (C); the second tier is a high bit rate tier labeled “High” (H).
 Levels between the two tiers are not nested, but within each tier, they are nested.
 Such a structure could benefit the standard by aligning decoder complexities (based on maximum decoder performance) with the bitrate requirements of applications associated with “Consumer” and “High”.
 This aids in product compliance to the HEVC standard.

 Introduction

 JCT-VC I0455, JCT-VC I0472, and JCT-VC I0475 each suggest that a non-nested level structure is required to support larger picture resolutions (when compared to those supported in a lower level) at a bitrate that is lower than the maximum bitrate required at the lower level.
-For example, in Table A-1 (see table A-1 below), Level 5, which supports the “lower” level max luma rate for 4Kp30, includes support for Level 4.3 (the “higher” level for 1080p60 requiring 50 max Mbps) and not strictly support for Level 4.2 (the “lower” level for 1080p60 requiring 30 max Mbps).
+For example, in Table A-1 (replicated from JCT-VC I1003-d3; see below), Level 5, which supports the “lower” level max luma rate for 4Kp30, includes support for Level 4.3 (the “higher” level for 1080p60 requiring 50 max Mbps) and not strictly support for Level 4.2 (the “lower” level for 1080p60 requiring 30 max Mbps).
 This forces Level 5 support to be higher than 50 Mbps to be consistent with level 4.3 (e.g. forcing Level 4.3 to not be higher to ensure Level 5 support is consistent) when different values may be more appropriate for the level definitions.

 These contributions were discussed as reported in the 9th meeting’s meeting report available as JCTVC-I notes dD.doc .
 However, the nested level structure, as defined in previous drafts of the HEVC specification, was not changed, pending further study by the committee.

-This proposal addresses the concerns raised in JCT-VC I0455, JCT-VC I0472, and JCT-VC I0475, i.e. that a non-nested Tier approach (such as between the proposed two tier structure) is needed to align costs of decoders with performance expectations for low bitrate and high bitrate applications.
+This proposal addresses the concerns raised in JCT-VC I0455, JCT-VC I0472, and JCT-VC I0475, i.e. that a non-nested tier approach (such as between the proposed two tier structure) is needed to align costs of decoders with performance expectations for low bitrate and high bitrate applications.
 A “Consumer” tier is proposed for decoders that need a low maximum performance limit that is more suitably in range of consumer performance expectations.
-It is important to note that within this tier that are levels are nested.
+It is important to note that within this tier, the levels are nested.
 This can greatly reduce the costs of consumer level decoders.
 A “High” tier is proposed for decoders that are used for contribution or production applications where the decoders need a higher level of performance and a higher set max performance.
 The increased performance between the two tiers justifies the increased costs of the decoder.
-It is believed that this separation is a natural division of the product market and will not cause artificial fragmentation of the market due to the differences between consumer applications from contribution/production applications.
+It is believed that this separation is a natural division of the product market and will not cause artificial fragmentation of the market due to the differences between consumer applications contribution/production applications.